damazz/HQCA/README.md

 used on the quantum computer.
 GenericPauli provides a simple scheme, but for actual runs better compiled circuits with shorter lengths should be used.

+Custom circuits can also be deisgned, although generally there will be a mapping function which will take suitable input and then map it to a potential circuit.

 Tomography:
 Handles the tomography, execution, constructions of a quantum system.
 Has important functions: